RichardNeverGiveup/Study-Notes/Data Structure and Algorithm/day04 Sequences List.md

     return s
 ```

 Python includes a function called eval that will take a string containing an expression and evaluate the expression in the string.
-For instance, `eval(鈥?+5鈥?` results in 11 and `eval(鈥淸1,2,3]鈥漙) results in the `list [1,2,3]`.
 The `__repr__` method, if defined, should return a string representation of an object that is suitable to be given to the `eval` function.